-Built at a cost of over 5000 pounds by the Paragon Picture Co Pty Ltd as a "talkie theatre", the Paragon Theatre officially opened on October 28, 1933.
-A capacity house of 1150 were enthralled by Mae West in "She Done Him Wrong" and Edward G. Robinson in "Tiger Shark."
+Built at a cost of over 5000 pounds by the Paragon Picture Co Pty Ltd as a "talkie theatre", the Paragon Theatre opened on October 28 1933.
+A packed house of 1150 were enthralled by Mae West in "She Done Him Wrong".

-The theatre enjoyed capacity crowds for decades until the emergence of home video hire in the late 1970's.
-Patronage declined to the point where the theatre closed its doors in 1985.
-Soon after, the building was gutted of all ground floor seating and more than half of the dress circle was demolished to house an indoor cricket stadium.
-Within a few years, that also closed and the theatre was abandoned and left to its fate.
+The theatre enjoyed capacity crowds until the emergence of VCR in the late 1970's.
+Patronage declined and the theatre closed in 1985.
+Soon after, the building was shoddily repurposed as an indoor cricket stadium which closed after a few years and the building left derelict.

-In 2003 Dr Alex Stevenson took on the mammoth task of restoring the building to reopen it as a 60 seat luxury cinema.
-Alex, and later new wife Alice, spent 4 years on restoration, including hand painting the entire floor to resemble marble.
+In 2003 Dr Alex Stevenson took on the mammoth task to reopen as a 60 seat luxury cinema.
+Alex, and later wife Alice, spent 4 years restoring including painting the floor to resemble marble.